-- During the recovery, square the blade early to ensure that it is square when you are ready for it to enter the water.
+- During the recovery, square the blade early to ensure that it is square when you are ready to drop it into the water.

 - Let your hands do the work

 - Feel as though you are catching the water when the boat is at its maximum speed.